-Consider for a moment the issue of green space (see Appendix 1).
-The Yonge-Steeles Corridor Secondary Plan that Vaughan Council approved in 2010 calls for a 50 foot wide park-like buffer - a green ribbon linear park - on the south side of Royal Palm Drive from Hilda to the southern extension of Powell Drive.
-Salz has eliminated this parkland in its proposal.
+Consider further the issue of green space (see Appendix 1).
+The Yonge-Steeles Corridor Secondary Plan calls for a 50 foot wide park-like buffer - a green ribbon linear park - on the south side of Royal Palm Drive from Hilda to the southern extension of Powell Drive.
+Mizrahi has eliminated this parkland in its proposal.
 This was meant to be a transitional area from the new proposed medium rise buildings to the existing one- and two-storey homes.
 This linear park would have been available to, and used and enjoyed by, both existing and new residents.
 The proposed replacement is a small strip of one or two trees.
 The Design Review Committee has identified this deficiency - the proponent should heed the Committee's advice.
 The proposed podium rooftop "amenities" are for the exclusive use of the new building residents and are inaccessible to the existing community.
 There is literally no green space accommodation in this proposal.
 Residents, both existing and new, deserve better.
 Where is their green space?

 These are all good questions and the proponent needs to answer them - NOW - with a plan for how they intend to address these gaps in community services and facilities that will most certainly be created with these new developments.
-Even though the Salz Corporation's proposal is responsible for less than 25% of these new residents, Salz still has a responsibility to the community as a whole to properly consider the impacts of their contribution, and to work with the other developers to create a comprehensive, coordinated and integrated plan that provides adequate community services and facilities for the WHOLE community.
-If the proponent can find space for extra floors for the development, they should also be able to and be required to find or create space for schools, parks, community centres and libraries.
+Even though the Mizrahi proposal is responsible for less than 28% of these new residents, Mizrahi still has a responsibility to the community as a whole to properly consider the impacts of their contribution, and to work with the other developers to create a comprehensive, coordinated and integrated plan that provides adequate community services and facilities for the WHOLE community.

-And it's not good enough to simply acknowledge that there are gaps in community services and facilities and defer any action to later negotiations with the City.
+The Mizrahi report acknowledges that local schools and daycare centres are already at or exceeding capacity but it's not good enough to simply acknowledge that there are gaps in community services and facilities and defer any action to later negotiations with the City.
 It's not good enough to wait and see.
 "For later consideration or discussion with the City" is not acceptable.
 The time for the proponent to address these gaps is now, during the planning stage.
 If we wait until later, it's too late.
 And if the proponent doesn't have enough information on the demographics to identify the services and facilities that the expanded community will need....well, VOP2010 S.7.1 requires them to prepare a demographic and employment profile and if the one they have prepared doesn't serve the purpose, it's time to revisit and improve that analysis.